James Roosevelt Bayley: First Bishop of Newark

 Bayley was installed as bishop at St. Patrick's Church, which had been designated as the cathedral of the new diocese, at a ceremony organized by the newly appointed cathedral rector Bernard J. McQuaid on November 1, 1853.
 The solemn high Mass was celebrated by J. W. Cummings, Bayley's friend since the spring of 1842 in Rome, after which Father McQuaid provided a banquet for the bishop and more than fifty clergy who had attended the ceremonies.

 Bayley's work of organizing the diocese was not easy.
-The 1850 United States census counted 22 Roman Catholic churches in New Jersey with accommodations for 9,485 worshipers, and the Metropolitan Catholic Almanac for 1854 reported the diocese had 33 churches attended by 30 clergymen.
+The 1850 United States census counted 22 Catholic churches in New Jersey with accommodations for 9,485 worshipers, and the Metropolitan Catholic Almanac for 1854 reported the diocese had 33 churches attended by 30 clergymen.
 In August 1855, Bayley estimated the number of Catholics in the diocese at 40,000, for the most part Irish and Germans.
 It did not take him long to realize that the ever-increasing, poor, immigrant population was in no position at the time to bear the full burden of supporting those few churches which had been provided and of financing the much-needed additional ones and the other requisite institutions to care for their wants.
-He therefore applied for help to the European missionary societies, directing his first appeal to the Society for the Propagation of the Faith of Lyons, France in June, 1854.
+He therefore applied for help to the European missionary societies, directing his first appeal to the Society for the Propagation of the Faith of Lyon, France in June, 1854.
 The Society answered his appeal with a remittance of 4,100 francs, and a total of 15,000 francs was allocated to the diocese during 1855.
 He also received material assistance from the Leopoldine Society.